Nashville, Chattanooga and St. Louis 576

-Nashville, Chattanooga and St. Louis 576 is a "Dixie" (Northern) type steam locomotive built in August 1942 by the American Locomotive Company (ALCO) of Schenectady, New York, for the Nashville, Chattanooga and St. Louis Railway (NC&StL).
-The locomotive was part of the technologically advanced J3 class.
+Nashville, Chattanooga and St. Louis 576 is a "Dixie" (Northern) type steam locomotive, built in August 1942 by the American Locomotive Company (ALCO) of Schenectady, New York, for the Nashville, Chattanooga and St. Louis Railway (NC&StL).
+The locomotive is part of the technologically advanced J3 class.

 During World War II, the J3s hauled heavy freight and troop trains.
-After the war, they were used in freight and passenger service until the early 1950s, when dwindling traffic and the onset of dieselization led to their retirement and scrapping by early 1952.
+After the war, they were used in dual freight and passenger service until the early 1950s, when dwindling traffic and the onset of dieselization led to their retirement and scrapping around 1952.
 No. 576, the only surviving mainline NC&StL steam locomotive, was donated to the city of Nashville, Tennessee, and put on display at the Centennial Park.

 In 2019, No. 576 was moved to the Tennessee Central Railway Museum (TCRM), where it is being restored to operating condition by the Nashville Steam Preservation Society (NSPS) for use in excursion service on the shortline Nashville and Eastern Railroad.
-The restoration work is expected to be complete around 2026.
+The restoration work is expected to be complete around 2027.

 History

 Design and appearance

-During World War II, the NC&StL found itself unable to order more diesel locomotives to handle the increased passenger traffic.
-Officials decided to go for steam power; they accepted a proposal by the American Locomotive Company (ALCO) for a streamlined 4-8-4 J3 locomotive similar to the Norfolk and Western J class locomotives, (a design rejected by the Louisville and Nashville Railroad (L&N) as too expensive).
+During World War II, the Nashville, Chattanooga and St. Louis Railway (NC&StL) found itself unable to order more diesel locomotives to handle the increased passenger traffic.
+Officials decided to go for steam power; they accepted a proposal by the American Locomotive Company (ALCO) for a streamlined 4-8-4 J3 locomotive similar to the Norfolk and Western (N&W) J class locomotives, (a design rejected by the Louisville and Nashville Railroad (L&N) for being too expensive).
 The NC&StL's Superintendent of Machinery, Clarence M. Darden, designed ten J3 (Nos.
-570-579) locomotives delivered between July and August 1942 from ALCO in a non-streamlined design with yellow skirting panels, a bullet nose cone, boxpok drivers, and a large semi-Vanderbilt tender holding 16 t of coal and 15,000 gal of water.
+570-579) locomotives delivered between July and August 1942 from ALCO in a semi-streamlined design with yellow skirting panels, a bullet nose cone, boxpok drivers, and a large semi-Vanderbilt tender holding 16 t of coal and 15,000 gal of water.
 Although other railroads called their 4-8-4s the Northerns, the J3s were nicknamed Dixies.
 They each consumed 4 ST of coal and 7000 gal of water per hour.

-The NC&StL locomotive crews nicknamed the J3s as the Yellow Jackets after to their yellow skirting.
+The NC&StL locomotive crews nicknamed the J3s as the Yellow Jackets after their yellow skirting.

 In 1943, ALCO built ten more J3s (Nos.
-580-589); wartime restrictions prevented the yellow skirting, so their running board edges were painted yellow and these locomotives were dubbed Stripes.
-In 1947, the skirting was removed from the 1942 J3 locomotives for easier maintenance, and the bullet nose cones were removed on all of the J3s.
+580-589); wartime restrictions prevented applying the yellow skirting, so their running board edges were painted yellow and these locomotives were dubbed Stripes.
+After the war ended, the skirting was removed from the 1942 J3 locomotives for easier maintenance, and the bullet nose cones were removed on all of the J3s.
+All of the J3s were originally equipped with a Commonwealth style pilot, which has a retractable coupler that could horizontally swing out.
+This was eventually replaced by a standard cast-steel pilot with exposed coupler in response to the locomotive crew getting tired of extracting the coupler multiple times.
+The J3s were all equipped with one-piece cast-steel frames with integral cylinders and Timken roller bearings on all axles.